 Next, we consider exchanging the SNe likelihood with that of the CMB primaries.
 When adding full-shape information to the CMB and BAO likelihood (and dropping the lensing auto-spectrum, as before), we find a clear shift in the $w_0-w_a$ plane towards the $\Lambda$CDM values, with the posterior area in $w_0-w_a$ plane shrinking by $8\%$.
 This improvement is somewhat smaller than that obtained in \papertwo (see Fig.~2), which did not include lensing cross-correlations, one-loop bispectra, or photometric samples, but did include $C_\ell^{\kappa\kappa}$.

 Our frequentist analysis, however, shows that the preference for the $w_0w_a$CDM model is roughly the same for all three likelihoods discussed above.
-Specifically, we find a $2.8\sigma$, $2.8\sigma$ and $2.9\sigma$ significance in the BAO+CMB+FS (from this work), BAO+CMB+lens+$P_\ell$ +$B^{\rm tree}_0$ (matching \papertwo), and BAO+CMB+lens (as in \citep{DESI:2025zgx}) analyses, respectively.
+Specifically, we find a $2.7\sigma$, $2.8\sigma$ and $2.9\sigma$ significance in the BAO+CMB+FS (from this work), BAO+CMB+lens+$P_\ell$ +$B^{\rm tree}_0$ (matching \papertwo), and BAO+CMB+lens (as in \citep{DESI:2025zgx}) analyses, respectively.
 This implies that the additional constraining power of the full-shape data in the context of the $w_0w_a$CDM model is not very significant in the absence of SNe data.
-Furthermore, this suggests that the inflation of the posterior distribution in the $w_0-w_a$ plane due to the one-loop bispectrum as compared to the tree-level computation is a Bayesian marginalization effect due to a significantly increased number of nuisance parameters (which is further evidenced by the close agreement of the two posteriors as seen in Table~\ref{tab:main2}).
-We note, however, that this only impacts tails of the distribution, whilst the best-fit and one-dimensional marginalized mean values of $(w_0,w_a)$ closely match.
+Nevertheless, even though the frequentist preference does not improve significantly, the nominal figure-of-merit in the $w_0-w_a$ plane improves by almost $50\%$ upon adding the full-shape data.